Xcar17/Xcar17.github.io/project1.md

 ## 3. Additional Considerations

-This Movie Ticket Booking application was built using Java version 8 on a Windows system.
+This Movie Ticket Booking application was developed on Neatbeans using Java version 8 on a Windows system.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).